Black Lake from the NW Ridge

 3. Northwest Ridge (class 3)

 Follow the Ballfield/Northwest Gully route (Route 1) onto the Ballfield.
 Once there, head for the base of the Northwest Ridge, skirting the left rim of Deep Lake.
 When Black Lake comes into view, turn sharply up the ridge.
 This spectacular ridge takes you all the way to the main crest.
 Where it becomes knife-edged and is blocked by a tower, an exposed step left into a short couloir leads to easy ground.
 When you reach the east-west summit ridge, the summit is to your left, about three hundred vertical feet above.
+It's best to drop down a little way onto the south slope, where you'll find a path that bypasses various false summits.

-For those comfortable with some mild exposure, the northwest ridge is more pleasant in dry weather than Route 1's northwest gully.
+For those comfortable with some exposure, the northwest ridge is more pleasant in dry weather than Route 1's northwest gully.

 4. Northeast Ridge (class 2)

-This climb starts from Black Lake, which can be reached by traversing the Ballfield or by a circuitous hike around on the Middle Fork Loop and Williwaw Lakes Trails.
+This climb starts from Black Lake, which can be reached by traversing the Ballfield or by a circuitous hike around on the Middle Fork Loop and Williwaw Lakes Trails

 Climb steep grassy flanks to gain the flat Northeast Shoulder of O’Malley, which is like a miniature of the Ballfield and shares the Ballfield’s affinity for screaming winds.
 Continue on the crest of the Northeast Ridge.
 If you avoid the huge scree fields to climber’s right, you will find yourself on a delightful rib in fine situation, with decent footing most of the way and views eastward toward Hidden Peak and Mount Williwaw.
 Where the Northeast Ridge butts into the crest, you are about 200 yards and 100 vertical feet east of the summit.
 Turn right.